-Annual Long-Term Incentive Awards Granted in 2022
+Annual Long-Term Incentive Awards Granted in 2024

-Each of the Named Executive Officers received a grant comprised 50% of restricted stock units and 50% of performance share units in April of 2022 pursuant to the AR LTIP.
-The restricted stock units, or "RSUs," granted to the Named Executive Officers in 2022 vest ratably on the first three anniversaries of the date of grant, subject to continued service.
-The Compensation Committee reduced the vesting period from four years, as in prior years, to three years to be more in line with market practice.
-One-half of the performance share units, or "PSUs," granted to our Named Executive Officers in 2022 will vest based on absolute total stockholder return, or "TSR," while the other half will vest based on our

-Net Debt to EBITDAX multiple.
+Each of the Named Executive Officers received a grant comprised 50% of restricted stock units and 50% of performance share units in March of 2024 pursuant to the AR LTIP.
+The Compensation Committee grants RSUs as a retention tool and in order to align the interests of our Named Executive Officers with the interests of our stockholders and grants PSUs to incent management to make sound capital investment decisions that align with shareholder value creation.
+The restricted stock units, or "RSUs," granted to the Named Executive Officers in 2024 vest ratably on the first three anniversaries of the date of grant, subject to continued service.
+One-half of the performance share units, or "PSUs," granted to our Named Executive Officers in 2024 will vest based on absolute total stockholder return, or "TSR," while the other half will vest based on our Net Debt to EBITDAX multiple.
 The Compensation Committee selected absolute TSR because it provides a rigorous framework that rewards the Named Executive Officers for improving absolute stock price, and because it directly aligns the incentive for our Named Executive Officers to our investors' experience.
 The Compensation Committee selected Net Debt to EBITDAX multiple because managing balance sheet leverage is essential for growing our business efficiently and this metric is a key debt coverage measurement that the Compensation Committee believes will motivate management to minimize debt relative to cash flow.